cmyoo/cosmos/paper/paper.md

 cosmological expansion scale, an efficient resolution refinement procedure is needed.
 In order to resolve the collapsing region, non-Cartesian scale-up coordinates [@Yoo:2018pda] and a fixed mesh-refinement procedure are implemented.
-To achieve the computational speed practically acceptable, an OpenMP package is used for the parallelization.
+To achieve a practically acceptable computational speed, an OpenMP package is used for the parallelization.
 No other packages are required, and the functionality is minimal.
 Therefore it would be easy to use for beginners of numerical relativity.
 Perfect fluid with linear equation of states and massless scalar field are implemented as matter fields.